 For elite level athletes, this program can be done with a vest from day 1.
 For raw beginners you can modify the Hindu push-ups by completing them from your knees and using a band for the pull-ups.

 These sessions are repetitive, but if you’re looking for a minimalist approach for 4-6 weeks then this program will get your muscular endurance to an unparalleled level.
-A program like this can be a good reset if you’ve come off a particularly heavy training cycle or have some nagging injuries that you need to let heal.
+A program like this can be a good reset if you’ve come off a particularly heavy strength training cycle or have some nagging injuries that you need to let heal.